Mauritania: Contributing to the elimination of persistent slavery practices

 Duration: February 2020 – February 2022

-At the heart of our project lies the fight against slavery and its consequences as well as all forms of intrinsic discriminations.
-This project aims at raising awareness among the most marginalised communities about their fundamental rights, more broadly about the plight of Slavery for the general population but also to create a dialogue with decision and policymakers and different stakeholders such as Judges and Prosecutors.
-This awareness-raising effort will be put in place alongside with advocacy work not only at the local and national but also at the regional and international levels.
-From then onwards, this initiative will complement the efforts already pursued by the Mauritanian government in this field.
-It will also contribute to the promotion of the regional and international frameworks implemented to combat slavery, slavery like practices and discriminations by lobbying relevant judicial actors and institutions.
+At the heart of our programme lay the fight against slavery and its consequences as well as all forms of intrinsic discrimination.
+This programme aimed at raising awareness among the most marginalized communities about their fundamental rights, more broadly about the plight of slavery for the general population but also to create a dialogue with decision and policymakers and different stakeholders such as judges and prosecutors.
+This awareness-raising effort was put in place alongside advocacy work, not only at the local and national but also at the regional and international levels.
+From then onwards, this initiative complemented the efforts already pursued by the Mauritanian government in this field.
+It will also contribute to the promotion of the regional and international frameworks implemented to combat slavery, slavery-like practices and discrimination by lobbying relevant judicial actors and institutions.

 Mauritania officially abolished slavery in 1981 and made it a criminal offence in 2007.
-It introduced a stronger anti-slavery legislation in 2015 currently in force but has systematically failed to end its practice with the persistence of descent-based enslavement among the population.
-The Arab Berbers or Moors among the population are divided into two groups: the Beydan or White Moor and their former and current slaves the Harratine.
-The Beydan control 80% of the state apparatus as well as foreign trade despite the fact that they only account for about 30% of the population.
+It introduced stronger anti-slavery legislation in 2015 but has systematically failed to end its practice with the persistence of descent-based enslavement among the population.
+The Arab Berbers or Moors among the population are divided into two groups: the Beydan or White Moor and their former and current slaves, the Haratines.
+The Beydan control 80 per cent of the state apparatus as well as foreign trade despite the fact that they only account for about 30 per cent of the population.
 Anti-slavery laws and measures put in place to insure not only the condemnation of slaves’ masters but also former slaves’ economic reinsertion have never been fully and properly implemented.
-Trapped into a master-slave relationship, the Harratine have been forced to work on farms or in homes with no hope of freedom, education or pay.
+Trapped into a master-slave relationship, the Haratines have been forced to work on farms or in homes with no hope of freedom, education or pay.

 - Significant improvement of local capacity to combat slavery and discrimination, legal and social empowerment

-- At least 100 victims will be supported with a view to initiate their social and economic reinsertion
+- At least 100 victims supported with a view to initiating their social and economic reinsertion